willhuff0/music_server/music_shared/docs/documentation.md

 ## Calculator Snake

-I wrote a snake game on my TI-84 Plus CE when I was stuck in the exam room after finishing my AP Statistics midterm.
+My video opens with me playing a snake game on my TI-84 Plus CE.
+I created it after completing my AP Statistics midterm while I was waiting to leave the testing room.

-The program lays out a grid of points using Pt-On and Pt-Off.
-One of which starts as a snake head (represented as a green point), and one as an apple (represented as a red point).
+The program lays out a grid of points using Pt-On and Pt-Off, one of which starts as a snake head, represented as a green point, and one as an apple, represented as a red point.

 The apple's position is any random point that doesn't contain a part of the snake.

 The snake head moves one space each tick.
 When colliding with the apple, the snake eats it and its body grows in size by one.
 A new apple is spawned randomly again.

-Since my calculator's smallest unit of time is integer seconds, I am unable to speed up the game over time, like in traditional snake games.
+Since my calculator's smallest unit of time is integer seconds, I am unable to speed up the game over time, as in traditional snake games.
 The tick rate is fixed at 1 tick per second.

-If the snake manages to fill up every space, without colliding with its body or the walls, the player wins.
+If the snake manages to fill up every space without colliding with its body or the walls, the player wins.

-The program uses lists to store the snake's body positions.
-L1 for X and L2 for Y.
+The program uses lists to store the snake's body positions: L1 for X and L2 for Y.

 This snippet shows moving each snake body part forward by one if the snake has at least 2 body parts.
 By doing this each part of the snake will follow the exact path taken by the head as is traditional in snake.